 The finger wagging the hand

 Fungi don’t really bond trees.
 In reality, there is no separate “tree.”
-A tree is more like a hair on a body, and fungi are the circulatory/nervous system of this body.
+A tree is more like a hair on a body, and fungi are its circulatory/nervous system.
 Thinking a forest is just a bunch a trees, then, is like thinking that skin is just a bunch of hair.
 At best, it’s like thinking that a body is just skin.

 Ironically, it’s when we’re disconnected from our true nervous system that we get really nervous.
 When we lose this universal health care, our mental health goes with it.